kripto-geek/kody/README.md

 Or if you wish you can download it directly from source (golang) : go install github.com/danielmiessler/fabric@latest

-Next is to setup fabric with your ai model: thorugh fabric --setup
+Next is to setup fabric with your ai model: thorugh fabric --setup (The tool is mostly tested to work with the openroute's deepseek-chat:free model)

 Once your fabric thig is done:
 Install the tool: